 McGill University offers degrees and diplomas in over 300 fields of study.
 It has the highest average admission requirements of any Canadian university.
-Majority of the students are enrolled in the five largest faculties, namely Arts, Science, Medicine, Engineering, and Management.
+The majority of the students are enrolled in the five largest faculties, namely Arts, Science, Medicine, Engineering, and Management.

 Notably, McGill University offers undergraduate and postgraduate courses in different fields of study.
-And, the study subjects offered at the university are biomedical engineering, business analytics, chemistry, chemical engineering, architecture, and anthropology.
+Additionally, the study subjects offered at the university are biomedical engineering, business analytics, chemistry, chemical engineering, architecture, and anthropology.

-The MasterCard Foundation McGill University Scholarships for African students are open now.
+The MasterCard Foundation McGill University scholarships for African students are open now.
 Want an undergraduate scholarship?
 Apply now.
 You can find eligibility details here.
 McGill University has other types of scholarships for international students.
-You may contact the The Office of Scholarships and Student Financial Assistance in order to enrol and attend university programs via scholarships at the University.
+You may contact the Office of Scholarships and Student Financial Assistance in order to enroll in and attend university programs via scholarships at the university.

 This generous university is home to more than 25% of international students from over 100 countries.
-This is to say that Saint Mary’s University is accepting more international students at all levels, provided you meet up the school requirement.
+This is to say that Saint Mary’s University is accepting more international students at all levels, provided you meet the school requirements.
 Learn more about Saint Mary’s University scholarship.

 7. The Dominican University College

-Dominican University College (DUC) is a bilingual university that offers certificates, undergraduate and graduate degrees in Philosophy and Theology.
-The school was founded in the year 1900 and was modelled on the houses of studies of the Order of Preachers as the centre of graduate studies for Canadian Dominicans.
+Dominican University College (DUC) is a bilingual university that offers certificates, and undergraduate and graduate degrees in Philosophy and Theology.
+The school was founded in the year 1900 and was modeled on the Houses of Studies of the Order of Preachers as the center of graduate studies for Canadian Dominicans.
 The university is open to any student interested in philosophy and theology.

-The Dominican University College is suited at 96 Empress Avenue, Ottawa, Ontario, Canada.
+The Dominican University College is situated at 96 Empress Avenue, Ottawa, Ontario, Canada.
 The university is recognized as one of the cheapest schools in Canada.

 8. York University International Student Scholarships in Canada